 Although a continuous level indicator can send data and control the pump, this setup can be a little complicated.
-We go over that in more detail in the definitive guide to level monitoring and control in cisterns.

-For now, on to the next scenario.
 Say you want a simple solution to control your cistern level.
 Here, level switches will help you the most.
 Many level switches can monitor both minimum and maximum levels, but you’ll still run into models where you need an individual switch for each.
 So check carefully before you buy.

 Some switches have relay outputs as well, where you can turn the pump on and off.
 Later in this article, we’ll talk about a couple of level switches you can find on the market and how they might work for you.

 Should you use a wireless level indicator in a cistern?